 Cryptocurrency futures trading is a relatively new investment vehicle.
 The first crypto futures exchange was launched by BitMEX in January 2014.
 Therefore, the industry is filled with many novice traders who aren’t familiar with all of the various trading strategies that are available on a crypto futures exchange–such as shorting crypto futures.
-Let’s review the types of trades that can be placed on a futures exchange.
+Let’s review the types of trades that can be placed on a futures exchange, and how taking advantage of options like short selling bitcoin can help you profit even in a bear market.

 Trading on Futures Exchanges

 Futures trading is uniquely different from the trading of traditional assets like stocks and bonds.
 Investors who participate in the trading of stocks and bonds are limited to the “long side” only.
-In other words, these traders can only speculate on rising prices.
+In other words, these traders can only speculate on rising prices, rather than having access to both long and short futures.

 For example, let’s assume Jane believes the price of an IBM corporate bond is overvalued.
 Jane doesn’t have the option of “shorting” the bond in order to profit from falling prices.
 Instead, Jane’s only investment option is to simply avoid purchasing the IBM bond if she feels as though the security is overvalued.
 There is no trading vehicle which allows Jane to “short” the corporate bond.